gitfrosh/100-days-of-code/r1-log.md

 R1D74 #100DaysOfCode: Let me introduce my new finished fun project I have been building the last weeks: The Lord of the Rings API provides book, movie, character and quote data - powered by #ssr #react and #hapijs.

 ### R1D75
+Wow, 3/4 of my #100DaysOfCode challenge are done today!
+I was not able to code every single day, but I liked my journey very much so far!

+The last days will be probably mostly about building a twitter bot  & digging into serverless apps, AWS Lambda, React Hooks &  CSS Styling.